OpenCDSS/cdss-rest-services-examples/README.md

 # cdss-rest-services-examples #

-This repository contains examples to access data from HydroBase REST web services using various tools and technologies.
+This repository contains examples to access water-related data from the State of Colorado's HydroBase REST web services using various tools and technologies.
+The project to create this repository was funded by the [Colorado Water Conservation Board (CWCB)](https://cwcb.colorado.gov/).
-This project enhances information that is presented on the [Technical Information & Help](https://dwr.state.co.us/rest/get/help#TechInfoHelp) page.
+This repository provides information in addition to that presented on the [Technical Information & Help](https://dwr.state.co.us/rest/get/help#TechInfoHelp) page.
-The goal of this project is to provide technical examples in a way that can be understood by a wide audience of users and streamline implementing tools to consume data from the web services.
+The goal of this repository is to provide examples of technologies that consume the REST web services, implemented in a way that can be understood by a wide audience of users with varying level of technical skills.
+Hopefully these examples help save time and effort.

 * [Introduction](#introduction)
 * [Examples](#examples)